aerickt/steno-dictionaries/README.md

  - `STPH-G/-G/-G/-G` → arrow key to the right 4 times
  - `STPH*R/*R/*R` → select 3 characters to the left
  - `STPH-BG/-BG/-BG` → move to the right by 3 words

+## lapwing-numbers.json

+A right hand numberpad system.
+Lapwing not required; can be used with other theories.

+See the [Lapwing for Beginners Wiki](https://github.com/aerickt/lapwing-for-beginners/wiki/Chapter-17:-Fingerspelling-and-Numbers#numbers) for more details.

+## lapwing-uk-additions.json

+A dictionary for UK spellings for use with Lapwing theory.
+See [Lapwing for Beginners](https://lapwing.aerick.ca/Chapter-20.html) for details.

+## LaTeX.json

+My dictionary I use for writing LaTeX with steno.
+See the [wiki](https://github.com/aerickt/steno-dictionaries/wiki/LaTeX) for details

 ## raw.py
 This python dictionary (requiring the [plover-python-dictionary plugin](https://github.com/benoit-pierre/plover_python_dictionary)) outputs the raw steno strokes joined by slashes (`/`) with the [plover-stitching plugin](https://github.com/morinted/plover_stitching).
 You will also need the [plover-dict-commands plugin](https://github.com/KoiOates/plover_dict_commands) for enabling this dictionary with steno strokes.
 All plugins can be installed from the plugins manager.